barrowclift/hacker-news-cleanser/README.md

 # Hacker News Cleanser

-This is a self-hosted service that will auto-hide Hacker News articles by filtering articles based on:
+This is a self-hosted service that will auto-hide Hacker News articles by:

 * Site
 * Title keywords matching